 If you’re like any of the other 250 million adults in the U.S., you’re probably worried about political campaign interference.
 This is a concern that transcends party lines and business categories.
 And with today’s technologies and cyber capabilities, it’s a dangerous reality.
 It is widely known that Russian hackers interfered with the 2016 U.S. presidential election, and the Microsoft security for political campaigns task force reports that Russia, Iran and North Korea have been actively attempting political cyber attacks this year.
 Hackers spreading disinformation at the domestic level are also a serious concern.
+So concerning, that the NSA released a statement claiming there are too many areas of vulnerability in Windows software and we should be concerned about it.

 How can we keep up with our growing vulnerabilities that threaten not only data and privacy, but democracy itself?
 Microsoft is dedicated to campaign and election security and is working to ensure it through its Defending Democracy Program.
 The company has also launched Microsoft 365 for political campaigns, which simplifies and strengthens security for those working on campaign staff.
 With the upcoming 2020 election, it’s more essential than ever to learn about and make use of safeguards like this.
 Microsoft’s security protections for political campaigns are crucial elements in the effort to secure our democratic processes.